eclipse-archived/ceylon-lang.org/blog/2015-06-12-more-type-functions.md

 wasn't powerful enough to represent `Functor` or `Monad`, but rather that Ceylon's type system _wasn't powerful enough to represent Ceylon_.
-In the original post, I showed how function types were necessary to represent the type of a reference to a generic function.
+In the original post, I showed how type functions were necessary to represent the type of a reference to a generic function.
 One place where this problem arises is with one of Ceylon's more unique features: its _typesafe metamodel_.